iangoodwin-developer/shopping-cart-app/README.md

 I also wanted to have the application state be persisted in the browser storage, in order to mimic a shopping cart for a real shop.
 The use of browser storage is useful for scenarios where a user is shopping but is not logged in with a user.
 In the case of this application, the state is managed using a redux / flux pattern.
 This pattern uses the concept of actions to change application shared data, helping to have state management in one place.
 Actions can be associated with effects (like side-effects) which can be services such as browser storage, session storage or database storage.

-What I DID NOT place particular focus in this solution was the design of the layout.
+Where I DID NOT place particular focus in this solution was the design of the layout.
 I did not attempt to make a realistic shop.
 So this project is not a particularly good example of styling or branding.

 # Angular shopping cart app